 Students must be in good academic and disciplinary standing with the university to study abroad.
 When reviewing applications for approval, disciplinary records will be taken into consideration and students must be cleared by the Dean’s office to study abroad.
 Students on conduct probation will not be able to study abroad if they are on conduct probation that does not expire prior to the start date of the semester abroad program.

 Non LALIS majors and minors

-Students are required to attend a pre-semester Spanish course specifically designed for visiting exchange students to UTDT.
+Students are required (unless exempted by LALIS) to attend a pre-semester Spanish course specifically designed for visiting exchange students to UTDT.
 This pre-semester course does not carry academic credit, but is essential preparation for coursework at UTDT and for adaptation to Buenos Aires.

 Courses are taught in Spanish and are on the semester system.
 A full-load at UTDT is three to four classes depending on the credit conversion below.
 Students will earn transfer credit for courses for which a grade of "C" or better was earned.

 UTDT does not own or operate campus housing.
 Argentine students typically live at home or in privately owned resident halls or flats.
 EnjoyBA is a company specializing in international student housing that Richmond has worked with for several years.
 Richmond students are required to live in homestays provided through EnjoyBA and have been very happy with the host families they have lived with through EnjoyBA in years past.

 Robins School students are required to attend a study abroad information session specific to business majors.
 Sessions are conducted by Ms. Fae Bell email@example.com.
 Students should check the International Business web page, Spider Bytes, and the TV monitors in the business school for dates, times, and locations for study abroad information sessions for business majors.